 Eve of ceremony

-The Mayor of Fukuoka, along with festival organizers and local foreign dignitaries, makes opening remarks to kick off the festival.
+The Fukuoka City Mayor, along with festival organizers, makes opening remarks to kick off the festival.

 Dontaku Flower Marching Bands

 Marching bands of students, companies and government agencies perform.